 The risks of neglecting your roof maintenance depends on a homeowner’s level of neglect and the length of time maintenance has been neglected.
 That really will determine the amount of damage repair the homeowner will have to deal with at the end of the day.

 As a homeowner, it’s important to realize the home remains livable because of its vital systems; roofing, framing, foundation, electrical, plumbing and HVAC system.
-While the home’s roofing is responsible for protecting them all, when it is in disarray it will inevitably cause problems for all of the other systems; Which is for sure, not one of the 48 ways to make a roof last longer.
+While the home’s roofing is responsible for protecting them all, when it is in disarray it will inevitably cause problems for all of the other systems.

 The roof system is a protective and insulating system; Made up of the attic, roof, gutters and ventilation systems.
 Together, when they are each working correctly will help the roof to stay cool and dry which will extend the life of the roof, along with the home.

 Although, when a roof’s maintenance is neglected, meaning water is allowed to accumulate where it shouldn’t and/or the roof remains wet or moist then unfortunately this will lead to problems.
 Left long enough these problems will grow and the cost of repairing it will grow equally, while affecting the homeowner’s health at the same time.